 - Environmental protocols (flow indices, density indices) Each vat is loaded with approximately 30k-35k swim-up fry.
-Fry remain in indoor vats until they are ~160 fpp not to exceed 0.30 Density Index. - Feeding protocol Fry will be started on feed when moved to the nursery and fed every hour (mid-March in BY+1).

-- Marking and tagging (AD, CWT; date range, size at application) - NPTHC Pre-smolts and Smolts 100% of the NPTHC presmolts will be coded wire tagged in mid july when fish reach a size of 160 FPP.
-100% of the NPTHC Lolo Creek smolt release will be PBT tracked, with 60k CWT and 1,000 PIT tags applied.
-Marking and tagging is conducted by NPT, with CWT and PIT tags purchased by NPTH M&E - O Dwor stock Smolts -Dwor stock smolts to be released on station at NPTHC will all be 100% AD and one-third of these will be AD clipped when fish reach 160 fpp.
+Fry remain in indoor vats until they are ~160 fpp not to exceed 0.30 Density Index. - Feeding protocol Fry will be started on feed when moved to the nursery and fed every hour (mid-March in BY+1). - Marking and tagging (AD, CWT; date range, size at application) - NPTHC Pre-smolts and Smolts 100% of the NPTHC pre-smolts will be coded wire tagged in mid-july when fish reach a size of 160 FPP.
+100% of the NPTHC Lolo Creek smolt release will be PBT tracked with 200k CWT and 1,000 PIT tags applied.
+Marking and tagging is conducted by NPT, with CWT and PIT tags purchased by NPTH M&E - O Dwor stock Smolts -Dwor stock smolts will be released in 2, 100k early and late release groups on station at NPTHC.
+Each group will be 100% AD with 30k CWTs when fish reach 160 fpp.
 Tags are provided by the NPTHC M&E. Dwor stock is early-reared to parr at DNFH and then transported to NPTHC for marking and final rearing.
-The Lolo Creek smolts will be CWT tagged by USFWS fish marking at DNFH prior to transfer to NPTH, PIT tagging will be completed by NPTH M&E with the PIT tags provided by LSRCP..
+The Lapwai Creek smolts will be CWT tagged by USFWS fish marking at DNFH prior to transfer to NPTH, PIT tagging will be completed by NPTH M&E with the PIT tags provided by LSRCP.